marlonShawDEV/fmzurb/src/styleguide/index_corp.md

 <p class="lead">There are a variety of modules available for use in a side bar, when you are using the Two Column Layout.</p>

-Links inside most sidebar modules inherit the existing text color (typically white) to blend in better.
+- Use a [background color class](#colors) on the `.sidebar` container to change the background.

-To select a specific background, include `.background-xxx` class (where xxx is green, orange, primary, blue, teal, gray, yellow, red, purple, concrete) on the `.sidebar` container.
+- Links inside most sidebar modules inherit the existing text color (typically white) to blend in better.

-Avoid using the same background color for  the last sidebar box that you use in the prefooter -- in mobile they will appear to run together when that occurs.
+- Avoid using the same background color for  the last sidebar box that you use in the prefooter -- in mobile they will appear to run together when that occurs.

 ---

 ## Sidebar Popular List Items

-For divided list items, include these classes on the `ul` tag: `.no-bullet` (to suppress list bullets), `.lead` (to increase the font size), and `.list-divided-white` (to add white dividers between items -- if background is concrete, use `.list-divided` instead).
+For divided list items, include these classes on the `ul` tag: `.no-bullet` (to suppress list bullets), `.lead` (to increase the font size), and `.list-divided-white` (to add white dividers between items on a dark background or use `.list-divided` for light backgrounds).

 ```html_example
 <!-- the template will provide the outer containers, to create these in a templated page, begin with the <section> tag. -->